 Tipps zur richtigen Kleidung

-Mid-layer - keeps you warm and can easily be added/removed depending on temperature, weather and activity level.
+Mid-layer – keeps you warm and can easily be added/removed depending on temperature, weather, and activity level.

 Outer layer –protects you from the weather and ventilate out moisture and heat from your body.

-This layer should consist of a light down jacket, a PrimaLoft jacket or a jacket with Polartec Alpha insulation: they’re all light weight, very compressible and have a good warmth-to-weight ratio.
+This layer should consist of a light down jacket, a PrimaLoft jacket or a jacket with Polartec Alpha insulation: they’re all lightweight, very compressible and have a good warmth-to-weight ratio.
 By using this layer, you can use a thinner mid-layer and hopefully get less wet from sweat.
 Down is the most packable and gives best warmth-to-weight insulation.
-PrimaLoft insulates good also when wet and nearly match the warmth-to-weight-ratio of down.
+PrimaLoft insulates well also when wet and nearly match the warmth-to-weight-ratio of down.
 Polartec Alfa provides warmth when wet and highly breathable making it perform inside an outer layer and during a higher intensity activity level.

 And don't forget your head, feet, and hands!